intermezzio/s23-data-science/challenges/c05-antibiotics-assignment.md

 *Observations*

 - What is your response to the question above?
-  - This is likely because Streptococcus pneumoniae has a very high MIC with Streptomycin (on the order of 10^1), a quality shared by most Streptococcus bacteria.
+  - Streptococcus pneumoniae has a very high MIC with Streptomycin (on the order of 10^1), a quality shared by most Streptococcus bacteria.
+  - This high MIC value may be indicative of Streptococcus pneumoniae’s similarity to other Streptococcus bacteria
 - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question?
   - Visual 2 was most helpful.